Laurissa Stokes · Silver Spring, MD

 Is this really free?

 If the idea of getting a free massage makes you feel guilty, consider this: you're not getting something for nothing — you're giving me something I can't get any other way.
 I have an ADD brain with a learning compulsion that I can't unleash on my paying clients.
-You letting me work on you isn't charity.
+This isn't charity for either of us.
 It's feeding the beast.
 We both win.

 What do you mean by "guinea pig"? +